-The company is all set to release the new Benelli Imperiale 400 in India.
-It has been spotted testing by the Automotive Research Association of India (ARAI) in Pune ahead of its launch.
-The Benelli Imperiale 400 was first unveiled at EICMA 2017 and drew quite a bit of attention.
-The bike was spotted for the first time in India not long after Benelli confirmed the launch.
+The Benelli Imperiale 400 will compete with the popular Royal Enfield Classic 350 and is expected to be officially launched in India on 21 October.
+The neo-retro cruiser was first unveiled at EICMA 2017 and drew quite a bit of attention.
+The bike was spotted for the first time in India not long after Benelli confirmed its impending launch.

-The Benelli Imperiale 400 that was unveiled in EICMA had an Euro-IV compliant motor.
-But according to reports, Benelli is currently developing an Euro-V/BS-VI compliant version of the engine, for the Imperiale 400 model that is slated to go on sale in India.
-The current bike will be powered by a 373.5-cc, SOHC, single-cylinder, fuel-injected engine which will produce 20.4 PS at 5,500 rpm and 28 Nm of peak torque at 3,500 rpm.
-The transmission is a five-speed unit.
-Moreover, the engine will be housed in a double cradle chassis, with 41-mm telescopic fork on the front and twin shock-absorbers at the rear.
-Additionally, the bike will have dual disc brakes, with a 300-mm unit at the front and a 240-mm unit at the rear.
-Keeping the new motor vehicle safety regualtions in mind, Benelli will offer dual-channel ABS as standard.
-The Benelli Imperiale 400 has a kerb weight of 200 kg and will come with a 12-litre fuel tank.
+The Benelli Imperiale 400 that was unveiled in EICMA had a Euro 4 compliant motor.
+The Indian model will have a Euro 5/BS VI engine.
+The Imperiale 400 is powered by a 373.5-cc, SOHC, fuel-injected, single-cylinder engine which produces 21 PS at 5,500 rpm and 29 Nm of peak torque at 4,500 rpm mated to a five-speed gearbox.
+Moreover, the engine will be housed in a double cradle chassis, with a 41-mm telescopic fork at the front and twin shock-absorbers at the rear.
+Additionally, the bike will have dual disc brakes, a 300-mm unit at the front and a 240-mm unit at the rear.
+Keeping the new motor vehicle safety regulations in mind, Benelli will offer dual-channel ABS as standard.
+The Benelli Imperiale 400 has a 12-litre fuel tank.

 Also read – Benelli bike launches in India